There’s a hot spring in Salt Lake!

 How about the old Children’s Museum?

-Join us in reactivating the hot spring, bringing the historic building back to life and creating a community gathering place where people of all walks of life come together––to soak, learn, heal, connect, and collaborate in new ways.
+Join us in reactivating our hot spring right in the city, bringing the historic building back to life and creating a community gathering place where people of all walks of life come together—to soak, learn, heal, connect, and collaborate in new ways!

 A beautiful, historic building sits empty.